-- 10.17.1 The employer shall contribute toward the yearly administration cost and claims under an ASO Group Vision Care Plan for each employee. - 10.17.2 The employer agrees to continue to pay the administrative cost and http://www.yorku.ca/hr/documents/benefits/CUPE_3903_Benefits_Ac tive.pdf
+- 10.17.1 The employer shall contribute toward the yearly administration cost and claims under an ASO Group Vision Care Plan for each employee. - 10.17.2 The employer agrees to continue to pay the administrative cost and cost of eligible claims for each individual enrolled in the Plan for four months after the expiration of her Appointment Contract(s).
+Effective September 1, 2015, the Employer agrees to continue to pay the administrative cost and cost of eligible claims for each individual enrolled in the Plan for five months after the expiration of her Appointment Contract(s).

-- 10.17.3 All provisions concerning the establishment or maintenance of the ASO Plan shall be governed by the Labour/Management Committee. - The parties agree that dental, drug, vision care and family benefits will be provided through an ASO Plan administered by the York University Department of Total Compensation (Pension and Benefits).
+- 10.17.3 All provisions concerning the establishment or maintenance of the ASO Plan shall be governed by the Labour/Management Committee. - 10.18 The parties agree that dental, drug, vision care and family benefits will be provided through an ASO Plan administered by the York University Department of Total Compensation (Pension and Benefits).